JonnyDavison/daily_sales/README.md

 - Using Google worksheet to store data the starting point of this was taken from Code Institute [Love Sandwiches project.](https://github.com/Code-Institute-Solutions/love-sandwiches-p5-sourcecode)
 - Code Institute Python Essentials template was provided for use and is avaiable [here](https://github.com/Code-Institute-Org/python-essentials-template).

-Websites visited to gather knowledge
+### Websites visited to gather information
 There were many sites visited during the duration of the project.
 - Google
 - Stack Overflow
 - W3Schools